pawelc/docs/toread_ml.md

 1978 - Estimating the dimension of a model
 1984 - Monte Carlo methods of inference for implicit statistical models 1986 - The Arithmetic of Differentiation
+1989 - Training Stochastic Model Recognition Algorithms as Networks can Lead to Maximum Mutual Information Estimation of Parameters
 1990 - Acceleration of Stochastic Approximation by Averaging 1993 - A user's guide to tabu search
 1993 - Maximum likelihood estimation via the ECM algorithm: A general framework